Long Term Effects Of Emotional Abuse And How To Cope

 Why do emotional abusers act this way?

 Since this type of abuse can cause so much pain and psychological distress, it's natural to wonder why abusers do what they do.
-Abusive people can be anyone, it can take form in an emotionally abusive mother, abusive relative, or abusive spouse or partner.
+Abusive people can be anyone, it can take form in an emotionally abusive mother, family member, or spouse or partner.

 In other cases, the abuser may be fully aware of what they're doing and the negative impact on the individual.
 The goal is still to achieve full control over their partner, but the motives may be a bit different.
 Abusers who fall into this category may see their partner as more of a possession than a human being.
 They may be less likely than the first group to be willing to try to change or to believe that they could benefit from therapy.